Last updated: February 6, 2026

 The basic Supertrend breakout strategy

 7.2.
-Strategy 2: The Supertrend pullback
+Strategy 2: The Supertrend Pullback (High Probability)

 The Supertrend pullback is a more conservative and, in my opinion, a higher-probability strategy.
 Instead of entering on the initial breakout, we wait for the first successful test of the new trend.